TDG-Platform/docs/ENVI_Task_Runner_Inputs.md

 ...
 ```

 > Note: See the ***Supported Datasets*** table below for the acceptable *input_raster_format* names.
+Also, majority of use cases will also require the *_band_grouping port as ENVI loads all the bands as different indexes.

 Alternately a user can overide all file discovery logic by using the `*_filename` input port.
 This passes the relative file name directly to the ENVI task engine.
+It also supports Python's glob style patterns for file discovery.
 An example is as follows:

 ```python
 ...